Information about The Overland Tour of Cairo, Aswan, Luxor, and Hurghada | Egypt Itinerary 10 Days:

 In fact, it is the most impressive Nubian structure, created as a shrine to the goddess Isis.
 Before UNESCO salvaged it by relocating it from Philae Island to Agilika Island, the temple was in grave danger because to Nile floods.
 Pharaohs, Byzantines, Greeks, and Romans had all left their imprints on the temple’s stone.

 Nile View Restaurant will provide lunch before transporting you to a five-star hotel where you can spend the night.

 Day 4: Visit Abu Simbel

-Early morning, you will collect your breakfast boxes and be joined by your own tour guide to continue your travels in Upper Egypt by exploring:
+You will pick up your breakfast boxes in the early morning, and your own tour guide will join you as you continue your exploration of Upper Egypt by visiting:

 Temples of Abu Simbel

 Free your soul and secure your position in the “Abu Simbel Temples,” which feature two spectacular temples built by King Ramses II, one for himself as a worship site for Amun Ra The Sun God, and the other for his gorgeous wife Queen Nefertiti as a pilgrimage destination for the goddess Hathor.
 Actually, the Abu Simbel Temples enjoy a spectacular outlook since they are immediately on the banks of the Nile River.